Link Search Menu Expand Document

 Requirements

-The requirements for pass-through authentication are:
+The requirements for pass-through authentication with Databricks or Snowflake are:

 Note, while not strictly required, a data masking approach is highly recommended so that all users will see the same database schema while seeing different content based upon their authorization level.
 This approach ensures SQL queries will parse and execute without error.